 The decision of the jury (led by David Cronenberg) was widely interpreted as essentially political – a raspberry in the face of those Hollywood forces that have come to increasingly rule the commerce at Cannes.
 As provocative as this gesture was, the choice was in fact completely just.
-Rosetta is – alongside Stanley Kubrick's Eyes Wide Shut (1999), Abbas Kiarostami's A Taste of Cherry (1998) and Tsai Ming-liang's The River (1997) – one of the very greatest films of the '90s.
+Rosetta is – alongside Stanley Kubrick's Eyes Wide Shut (1999), Abbas Kiarostami's Taste of Cherry (1997) and Tsai Ming-liang's The River (1997) – one of the very greatest films of the '90s.

 What the film is nominally about can be summarised in a sentence.
 Rosetta (Emilie Dequenne), a Belgian teenager, desperately wants a job.
 Her entire sense of self – her feeling that she is not sliding into a rut, like her alcoholic mother – is bound up with this single-minded ambition.
 Rosetta is fiercely – sometimes illogically – ethical.
 Her refusal to accept any form of handout shades into a near-pathological mistrust of all other people.

 The plot comprises little more than this: Rosetta losing a job and searching for another, several times over.
 The melodrama that one keeps expecting to see – of violence or sexual abuse – never eventuates.
 Yet few films have the power or sheer monumentality of Rosetta.
 It makes us feel the killing weight of every object, the difficulty of every gesture, the awkwardness of every interaction.